snabble/snabble-ios-sdk/README.md

 build using Carthage, as documented in their [README](https://github.com/groue/GRDB.swift#carthage).
 If and when this issue gets resolved, you should be able to use the provided `Cartfile`.

+### SPM

+SPM is currently unsupported, as some of our dependencies do not support it (yet).
+As soon as they do, we will look into SPM support again.

 ### Manually

 Build the example project, as described below, and copy the following frameworks and bundles to your app's target: